joycse06/toy-robot-updated/README.md

 ## Usage

 Install `ruby` following the installation instruction above.
-Then run `bin/setup` from the root of the project to setup the project (installing required gems).
+Then run `bin/setup` from the root of the project to set up the project (installing required gems).

-Once the dependencies has been installed, run `bin/run` to start the `REPL` and then follow the instructions.
+Once the dependencies have been installed, run `bin/run` to start the `REPL` and then follow the instructions.

-### Experimental commands file inerpretation
+### Experimental commands file interpretation

 Have started working on an experimental commands file interpretation (beware it's not fully tested!).
 It can be used like `INPUT_FILE=/path/to/commands/file bin/run`.
 It will interpret the file line by line if it exists and will fall back to the REPL if it does not.